ros-industrial/ros2_canopen/manual/rolling/_sources/user-guide/master.rst.txt

   * - ~/write_sdo
     - COWriteID
     - Writes Data to an SDO object specified by Index, Subindex and Datatype on the device with the specified nodeid.
-  * - ~/set_heartbeat
-    - COHeartbeatID
-    - Sets the heartbeat of the device with the specified nodeid to the heartbeat value (ms)
   * - ~/set_nmt
     - CONmtID
     - Sends the NMT command to the device with the specified nodeid